OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Security

 A person learning security must be able to implement a basic security system that can prevent attacks from getting information on your consumers.
-Within the security section, users are able to learn key concepts and techniques required to model an top of the line security system for an OS.
+Within the security section, users are able to learn key concepts and techniques required to model and top of the line security system for an OS.

 ### Authentication